 Flat Epithelial Atypia, or Columnar cell breast lesions

-The pattern of growth is ‘flat’, visually, hence the name.
+The pattern of cell growth is visually ‘flat’, hence the name.
 This is an area of current research and not a lot is know about flat epithelial atypia.
 However, as certain patterns of microcalcifications have been associated with the development of ductal carcinoma in situ (DCIS), flat epithelial atypia cells may also be associated with early development of DCIS.

 Radial Scar, Complex Sclerosing Lesion

-Radial scar is a proliferative pseudo-lesion caused cell hyperplasia in the breast ducts.
-The significance of a radial scar is uncertain, though they are believed to be an increased risk factor for breast cancer.
+Radial scar is a proliferative pseudo-lesion that causes cell hyperplasia in the breast ducts.
+The significance of a radial scar is uncertain, although studies suggest there is an increase in the risk factor for breast cancer.

-A ‘complex sclerosing lesion’ when the area is larger than 1cm.
-Note, there is typically no ‘central mass’ to a radial scar and they will not be clearly detected on ultrasound.
-Usually a biopsy is required, as the appearance of a radial scar can mimic that of tubular carcinoma.
+However, medics will use the term ‘complex sclerosing lesion’ when the area is larger than 1cm.
+Note, there is typically no ‘central mass’ to a radial scar and so ultrasound does not clearly detect these lesions.
+Usually a biopsy is necessary because the appearance of a radial scar can mimic that of tubular carcinoma.

 Papilloma and Papillomatosis

-The classic symptoms for papilloma would include nipple discharge, but also breast swelling and pain, and possibly a lump.
-But no one knows exactly what causes the growth of papilloma, as biopsy confirms that the cells do not contain malignant carcinoma.
+The classic symptoms for papilloma include nipple discharge, but also breast swelling and pain, and possibly a lump.
+But no one knows exactly what causes the growth of papilloma.
+However, a biopsy confirms that the cells do not contain malignant carcinoma.